-President Mauricio Macri has already confirmed he will veto the opposition law that would freeze future price increases to utility services, which his government says will jeopardise its attempts to cut the fiscal deficit.
+President Mauricio Macri has already confirmed he will veto the law, which his government says will jeopardise its attempts to cut the fiscal deficit.

 On Monday, Macri addressed the country via a pre-recorded voice-message alongside Production Minister Francisco Cabrera.